alansigamil/alansigamil/README.md

 - 🤔 I need help with: Learning more about data security and cloud technology to keep data safe.

-  -  Feel free to send me ideas at: alansigamil@gmail.com

   - Thank you for reading about me!

 <!--